nicksrandall/graphql-query-batcher/README.md

 - param *query* - {string} the graphql query to send
 - param *variables* - {[object]} variables to inject into query
 - param *operationName* - {[string]} operation name in query to use
+- return {promise} - resolves to parsed json of server response

 ```js
 client.fetch(`